jestinbrooks/RogueChat/README.md

 "#quit" : Exits the client returning you to a terminal prompt

-Thanks to binarytides.com for their tutorial on python sockets and starter code that got this project started
+Thanks to binarytides.com for their tutorial on python sockets and example code that got this project started